 2015: Morgan established the Material Centre of Excellence for Structural Ceramics in Stourport-on-Severn, UK.

-2016: Morgan opens two new R&D Centres of Excellence; one for Carbon Science at Penn State University, Pennsylvania, US and one for Metals and Joining in Hayward, California, US.
+2016: Morgan opens a new R&D Centre of Excellence for Metals and Joining in Hayward, California, US.

 2017: Morgan sells UK ElectroCeramics business and Rotary business.